Workload Placement

 • Creating high-performance node groups for specialized services

-• Tracking resource usage and costs with AWS tags
+• Tracking resource usage and costs with provider tags

 Configuration Components